DHHZ19/diegosPortfolio/src/content/blog/How Integrate  Instagram media to your Web App Using Facebook API & JS.md

    1. to keep this token safe we will be putting it into a .env file and adding it to our .gitignore file.

-3. Next, you can use AstroJS to create a web app that displays the media posts.
-AstroJS provides a simple and intuitive API for building web apps, and it supports a wide range of features such as server-side rendering, static site generation, and more.
-You can follow the [official AstroJS documentation](https://docs.astro.build/en/getting-started/) to learn more about how to use the framework.
+3. Next, we'll setup the web app, if you haven't used AstroJS follow the official AstroJS documentation to learn more about how to use the framework.
+But that is not needed for this everything you need to know I'll describe below.

    1. Now we can start coding navigate to a directory in your computer where you don't mind creating a new folder
    2. run `npm create astro@latest` in your terminal